Capitol Music Group: History

+2007–2010: Formation and success

 Capitol Music Group was formed in February 2007 as a merger of Capitol Records and Virgin Records America in an effort by EMI to restructure and save an average of $217 million yearly.
 Both Virgin Records and Capitol Records, however, remained imprints of the label.

 Virgin Records CEO Jason Flom was named the head of the division, with Capitol Records CEO Andy Slater resigning after receiving a pension reportedly worth more than $15 million.
 As the head of the label, Flom reported directly to EMI Group CEO Eric Nicoli.

-A total of 283 artists signed to Capitol Music Group, including Mims, LeToya Luckett, J. Holiday, Royal Bliss, Mack 10, Faith Evans, Fat Joe, and since 2007, Katy Perry, Barbara Pravi, Paul McCartney, Duncan Laurence, Calum Scott, Ferras, and Rucka Rucka Ali.
-In 2014 both Morrissey and Neil Diamond were confirmed to have signed with Capitol Records, Morrissey having signed a two-album deal.
-However, the latter was given to Parlophone as a result of that label's sale to Warner Music.
+2010–2013: Spinoff from Virgin Records and reorganization

-In 2010, Virgin Records was spun off from Capitol Music Group to form Virgin Music Group; as of 2013, however, the Virgin Music Group was dissolved, resulting in Virgin Records returning to its placement under CMG.
+In 2010, Virgin Records was spun off from Capitol Music Group (CMG) to form Virgin Music Group; as of 2013, however, the Virgin Music Group was dissolved, resulting in Virgin Records returning to its placement under CMG.

+2012–2021: Closure of EMI and UMG acquisition

 In November 2012, it was announced that Steve Barnett would become the chairman and CEO of the company.

-With EMI's absorption (sans Parlophone) into Universal Music Group complete, Capitol Music Group is now part of UMG's five label units in the UK.
-The Beatles have been confirmed to appear on Capitol UK.
+With EMI's absorption (sans Parlophone) into Universal Music Group complete, Capitol Music Group became part of UMG's five label units in the UK.
+The Beatles appeared on Capitol UK.

-In April 2013, Robbie McIntosh was named head of Capitol's international operations.

-In November 2016, the company's chairman and CEO Steve Barnett announced that the company has three endeavors planned out that include music, film and literary projects that pay tribute to eight decades' worth of artists signed to the label.